Computing Affinity Scores and Conflicts for large venues

 If SACs are assigned to ACs, you can compute scores in the request form using Paper Matching Setup.

-For computing any role (SACs, ACs, Reviewers, etc) against submissions, call the expertise function below:
+For computing any role (SACs, ACs, Reviewers, etc) against submissions, call client.request_expertise().
+An example request can look like the following:

 venue = openreview.helpers.get_conference(client_v1, request_form_id) # Use API 1 client